bcritt1/H-S-Documentation/HPCIntro.md

 The simple answer is, you may not need to.
 If you don't do computational research, obviously, you don't need to compute in a high-performance environment.
 If you do comptutational research, but your personal machine works for you what you do, you may not need HPC either, though there may be some other reasons to get on HPC beyond pure compute power.
 You definitely should think about moving to HPC if you're doing computational research and working at a scale that your personal computer struggles or fails to handle it.
 A typical Sherlock node has about 250x the CPUs and RAM of the average Macbook Pro, and even more can be accessed in special circumstances.
 In short, you can do things on HPC that you simply cannot do on a personal computer.

 But there are other reasons to get on Sherlock, even if you're not a power user.
-If you do computational research with students or a team, Sherlock offers 1 TB of free, shared storage to teams: this can be really convenient if folks need to be working on the same files and it's proving a pain to pass them back and forth, coordinate usage, etc. [It's also a good learning environment?????]
-[OTHER REASONS?]
+If you do computational research with students or a team, Sherlock offers 1 TB of free, shared storage to teams: this can be really convenient if folks need to be working on the same files and it's proving a pain to pass them back and forth, coordinate usage, download from Drive, etc. As we'll see today, it can also be a good learning environment, teaching many fundamentals of computing that can translate back to personal computing research.

 ## Key Differences from Personal Computing